Journalism

 In activism, the term “#fashionistas” captures individuals and groups, especially within #NGOs and advocacy organizations, who latch onto trendy causes or ideologies, not out of any commitment, but more to appear relevant and to align with the latest social currents.
 This is corrosive to meaningful change, reducing activism to performative gestures rather than a sustained struggle for justice.

-Superficial engagement, when they rush to adopt the language of trending movements (like #BLM, #MeToo, or #ClimateJustice) without committing to their radical roots.
+Superficial engagement comes from, when they rush to adopt the language of trending movements (like #BLM, #MeToo, or #ClimateJustice) without committing to their radical roots.
 For example, after George Floyd’s murder, many corporations and NGOs posted black squares on #Instaspam as a symbolic gesture.
 But what followed?
 Few made concrete policy changes or redistributed resources to Black-led grassroots organizations.
-It was activism as aesthetics, empty gestures rather than systemic action that was called for.
+It was activism as aesthetics, empty gestures, rather than the systemic action that was called for.

-Lack of authenticity, when organizations prioritize optics over substance, which breed distrust.
+Lack of authenticity, when organizations prioritize optics over substance, this breeds distrust.
 Consider the influx of NGOs claiming to champion digital rights but quietly partnering with Big Tech for funding.
 The grassroots developers working on genuinely decentralized platforms are left unsupported, while the NGO pointless/parasite class absorbs attention and resources, all while pushing and reinforcing the #deathcult paths they claim to oppose.

 Mainstreaming, activism, loses its teeth when it’s tailored for palatability.
 Take the way climate #NGOs soften their language to avoid alienating corporate funders, pushing “net zero” narratives instead of demanding degrowth and direct action.
 By sanitizing radical demands, they reinforce the status quo rather than confronting the power structures driving #climatechaos.